PrinceOfCzechia/Dogfight/README.md

 - pygame
 - pygame_widgets

-A potential user probably already has python.

 The libraries can all be installed individually with `pip install <name_of_the_library>`.

-Alternatively, `pip install requirements.txt` installs them all.
+Alternatively, `pip install -r requirements.txt` installs them all.

 To launch the game, do `python game.py`.